microsoft/onnxruntime/docs/execution-providers/Azure-ExecutionProvider.md

 - [AzureTextToText](https://github.com/microsoft/onnxruntime-extensions/blob/main/docs/custom_ops.md#azuretexttotext)
 - [AzureTritonInvoker](https://github.com/microsoft/onnxruntime-extensions/blob/main/docs/custom_ops.md#azuretritoninvoker)

-Each of above operators could be used to compose a proxy model that talks to remote endpoints.
+Each of above operators could be used to compose a proxy model that talks to a supported remote endpoint.

 ## Contents
 {: .no_toc }